danielhpavey/supersimplemarkdownviewer/README.md

 (This also gave me an excuse to get more familiar with Composer)

-To use, just clone to your webserver, then pop your Markdown formated text into the source.md file located in src/mymd/model/
+To use, just clone to your webserver, then pop your Markdown formated text into the source.md located in the route

+You'll need [Composer](http://getcomposer.org/) installed and must run **composer install** after you've cloned

 P.S.
 I am using [PHP Markdown](https://github.com/michelf/php-markdown?source=c) to parse the Markdown text